 A - In the hybrid model, students at the middle and high school level will follow their regular bell-schedule, however there will be signage in the hallways indicating the flow of traffic, and modified transition times to reduce hallway congestion.
-Students will be provided cleaning materials to take personal responsibility in ensuring their desks and areas are sanitized.
-Teachers will also assist with door knobs and other high-touch areas to ensure their classrooms are disinfected between students.
+Teachers and other school staff will be provided cleaning materials to ensure the desks, door knobs and other high-touch areas in their classrooms are disinfected between students.

 Elementary school students will remain in their assigned classrooms.
-Teachers and students at the elementary level will work together to sanitize their classrooms throughout the day.
+Teachers and other school staff at the elementary level will work together to sanitize classrooms throughout the day.